Two countries that prove nation branding works

 © Enterprise Estonia

-After restoring its independence in 1991, Estonia has come a long way to find its place on Europe’s and the world’s map.
-This Nordic Country in northern Europe, with half of its territory “occupied” by forests and wilderness, has worked hard to build its economy and position itself as an innovative and technological country.
+After the restored independence in 1991, Estonia has come a long way to find its place on Europe’s and the world’s map.
+This northern European Country, with half of its territory “occupied” by forests and wilderness, has worked hard to build its economy and position itself as an innovative and technological country.

 With a clear vision of the future as a digital society, Estonia invested heavily in digital infrastructure, becoming the first e-State by creating digital solutions to make life easier for its citizens with the e-Estonia programme.
 This means that 99% of public services are digitally managed and accessible online, cutting red tape in state processes.
 And this is when the brand strategy began.